invoiceninja/invoiceninja.github.io/source/docs/purchase_orders.md

 # Purchase Orders

-Purchase orders are a legal document requesting services / products from a vendor.
-The structure of a purchase order is very similar to an invoice in that it defines products / services, quantity and cost.
+A purchase order (PO) is a legally binding document that a buyer uses to request goods or services from a supplier.
+It serves as an official offer to purchase specific items at a specified price and is typically used by businesses in the procurement process.
+The PO includes details such as the type, quantity, and cost of the products or services being requested, as well as any relevant delivery or payment terms.

-When a purchase order is accepted by the vendor it forms a contract between the buyer and seller.
+Once a supplier accepts the PO, it becomes a binding contract between the buyer and seller.

-Each purchase order contains a unique "Number" which is the reference used in communication about the transaction in progress.

 ## Creating a Purchase Order